Draw Down and Maximum Draw-down

 Xauusd risk management is about only risking a small percentage of your trading capital in each trade transaction so that you can survive your losing streaks and avoid a large draw down on your account.

-In XAUUSD, traders use ++stop-ordersstop-loss-orders which are put in order to minimize losses.
+In XAUUSD, traders use stoploss orders which are placed in order to reduce losses.
 Controlling risks it involves putting a stop order after placing an order.

 Effective Risk Management